bloominstituteoftechnology/Unit-1-JS-Assessment/README.md

 ## Data

 Example data your code will be tested against.
-This can be found in the data folder.
+This can be found in the data folder. if you want to console.log() to check your outputs when a function is invoked the objects are named: lukeSkywalker, leiaOrgana, and obiWanKenobi

 ```js
 // Complete Test Data Object (credit: https://SWAPI.co)